jimasp/behave-vsc/CONTRIBUTING.md

 ---
 ## Development guidelines
+- The user should get the same results if they run the outputted behave command manually.
+Don't attempt to modify/intercept or overcome any limitations of standard behave behaviour.
+If the outputted command does not result in the same behaviour as running it in the extension, then this is a bug.
 - No reliance on other extensions except `ms-python.python`.
 - YAGNI - don't be tempted to add new extension functionality the majority of people don't need.
 More code means more stuff that can break and/or lead to slower performance.
 Edge-case capabilities should be in forked repos.
 (If you think it's a common concern, then please submit a feature request issue or PR.)
 - KISS - "It just works" - simple, minimal code to get the job done that is easily understood by others.
+It doesn't have to be pretty, but it does have to work.
-- Don't reinvent the wheel - leverage `vscode` methods (especially for paths), and if necessary standard node functions, to handle things wherever possible.
+- Don't reinvent the wheel - leverage `vscode` methods (especially for paths) wherever possible, and if necessary standard node functions.
 - Regardless of the above point, don't add extra npm packages.
 We want to keep the extension lightweight, and avoid versioning/security/licensing/audit problems.
-(Feel free to use packages that are already in the `node_modules` folder if required.)
+(Feel free to use packages that already exist in the `node_modules` folder if required.)
-- Don't attempt to modify/intercept or overcome any limitations of standard behave behaviour.
-The user should get the same results if they run the outputted behave command manually.
 - Always consider performance.
-- Always consider multi-root workspaces, e.g. different workspace settings per workspace folder, output channels are per workspace folder, etc. and consider that workspaces folders may be added/removed by the user at run time.
+- Always consider multi-root workspaces, i.e. there can be different workspace settings per workspace folder, window settings can be changed in a `*.code-workspace` file, output channels are per workspace folder (to stop parallel test runs being merged and to make info and warnings contextual), workspaces folders may be added/removed by the user at run time requiring reload of the test tree, etc.
 - Avoid anything that might break on someone else's machine - for example don't rely on bash/cmd, installed programs etc.
-- Always consider cross-platform, i.e. OS-independent drive/path separators (consider `C:\...` vs `/home/...`).
+- Always consider cross-platform, i.e. consider that windows max path is 259 characters, OS-independent drive/path separators (consider `C:\...` vs `/home/...`).
 Use `vscode` functionality like `uri.path` or `uri.fsPath`, `relativePattern`, etc. wherever possible (don't use `path.join` outside of integration tests).
 Also consider `/` vs `\` in any pattern matching/replaces etc. (Where possible vscode/node converts `\`to `/` itself for consistency, e.g. with `uri.path`.)
 Line-endings (use `\n` internally).
-Encoding (use `utf8`).
-Consider that windows max path is 260 characters.
+- Encoding (use `utf8`).
 - While the extension is not internationalised, `Date()` should generally be avoided and/or `Date().toISOString()` can be used if required for user output.
 The `performance` library should be used for timings.
 - Look out for race conditions.
 You can have e.g. 3 workspaces running in parallel, and they could all be running parallel tests.
 (It's a good idea to do your coding/testing with a multiroot workspace, like the example one provided with this source code.)
 - Consider multiple instances of vscode, where the extension could be running twice or more on the same machine.
 For example, run names are unique ids, so you can be sure they are unique to the vscode instance as well as the workspace.